 - 1. Log into Windows with: - $Ctrl-Alt-Del \rightarrow type in your username and your password$ - 2.
-Start (left bottom) \to All Programs \to Xmanager Enterprise 3 \to Sessions \to Linuxremote1 Graphical. - 3.
+Start (left bottom) \rightarrow All Programs \rightarrow Xmanager Enterprise 4 \rightarrow Sessions \rightarrow Linuxremote1 Graphical. - 3.
 Log into a linux workstation.
 To do so type after login: your username and hit "Enter" and after password: your password.
 Use the same username and password as for your windows account at Bucknell. - 4.
 With the cursor on the background click on the right mouse button and choose "Open Terminal".
 This should open a window in which you can write commands. - 5.
-Create a directory of the name "Capstone_s2012" by typing in this new window mkdir Capstone_s2012 and hit "Enter."
+Create a directory of the name "phys338_s2015" by typing in this new window mkdir phys338_s2015 and hit "Enter."
 For all following commands hit "Enter" after each command.
 Draw the tree of the directories and files for this step and all the following steps.